bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 ![Multi-Currency Early Access](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/multi-currency-try-it-now.png "Multi-Currency Early Access")

-To use multiple transactional currencies, the store must:
+To use multiple transactional currencies, the store:

-* be using a Stencil theme.
+* must be using a Stencil theme.
-* be using the Optimized One-Page Checkout type.
+* must be using the Optimized One-Page Checkout type.
-* have Stripe payment gateway set up and enabled (your store's default currency can use any gateway).
+* must have Stripe payment gateway set up and enabled (your store's default currency can use any gateway).

 Currently, Stripe cannot be enabled for a specific currency (it is also enabled for the default currency).
 This is a known issue and will be fixed in a later release.
 Automatic tax calculation and document submission is compatible with multiple currencies.
 However, the application of automatic tax depends on the countries supported by the tax provider.